CoreWeave

 The base model being trained on can be provided directly in a PVC (PersistentVolumeClaim), or in a Stable Diffusion model identifier from Hugging Face's model repository.
 The dataset trained upon needs to be in the same PVC in text and image format.

 As described earlier, you can choose one of two different methods to train the base model, either DreamBooth or Textual Inversion.
-Here's a short orientation of each before getting started.
+Here's a short orientation for each method before you get started.

 DreamBooth method

-The DreamBooth method allows you to fine-tune Stable Diffusion on a small number of examples to produce images containing a specific object or person.
-This method for fine-tuning diffusion models was introduced in a paper publish in 2022, DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation.
+The DreamBooth method allows you to fine-tune Stable Diffusion on a small number of examples, producing images containing a specific object or person.
+This method for fine-tuning diffusion models was introduced in a paper published in 2022, DreamBooth: Fine-Tuning Text-to-Image Diffusion Models for Subject-Driven Generation.
 A lighter introductory text was also released along with the paper in this blog post.

 To summarize, the DreamBooth method is a way to teach a diffusion model about a specific object or style using approximately three to five example images.
 After the model is fine-tuned on a specific object using DreamBooth, it can produce images containing that object in new settings.

 The DreamBooth method uses "Prior Preservation Loss", which means class-specific loss is combined with the loss from your custom dataset.
-For example, when using the DreamBooth method to teach the model about a specific dog, the model will also be fine tuned against generic images of dogs.
-This helps prevent the model from forgetting what normal dogs look like.
+For example, let's say you wanted to use the DreamBooth method to teach the model about a specific breed of dog.
+The model also gets fine-tuned against generic images of dogs, which helps prevent it from forgetting what dogs in general look like.

-In the paper a special token, "sks", is used in the prompts for the custom dataset.
-It is not necessary to use a special token like "sks", but it allows you to use this token in inference prompts to create images containing the dog in the custom dataset.
-The "sks" token was chosen because it appears very rarely in the data used to train the text encoder.
+In the paper, a special token - sks - is used in the prompts for the custom dataset.
+It isn't necessary to use a special token like sks, but it allows you to use this token in inference prompts to create images containing the dog in the custom dataset.
+The sks token was chosen because it appears very rarely in the data used to train the text encoder.

 Textual Inversion method

-The Textual Inversion training method captures new concepts from a small number of example images and associates the concepts with words from the pipeline's text encoder.
-The model then uses these words and concepts to create images from text prompts with fine-grained control.
-Textual Inversion was introduced in the 2022 paper, An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion.
+The Textual Inversion training method captures new concepts from a small number of example images, and associates the concepts with words from the pipeline's text encoder.
+The model then uses these words and concepts to create images using fine-grained control from text prompts.
+Textual Inversion was introduced in the 2022 paper An Image is Worth One Word: Personalizing Text-to-Image Generation using Textual Inversion.

-The Textual Inversion examples in this guide allow you to fine-tune Stable Diffusion with your own dataset using the same technique used for pre-training.
+The Textual Inversion examples in this guide allow you to fine-tune Stable Diffusion with your own dataset with the same technique used for pre-training.

 Example templates